dafacto/moneyforsomething/_chapters/03_what-is-financial-freedom.md

 intro: It’s not about being a billionaire.
 ---

 The first step is understanding the goal.
 For me, that goal was *financial freedom*.
-But we need a way to define exactly what that means.
+But what exactly does that even mean?

 ## The 25X rule